bernie-skipole/indipydriver/docs/source/usage/clientevents.rst

 As this is a co-routine, starting with "await asyncio.sleep(0)" gives other tasks a chance to run.

 In all cases you will need to handle the "getProperties()" event - in which the client is requesting information.
-All events have a 'vector' attribute - which is the vector object the event is targetted at, so normally, you would call the vector send_defVector() method to respond to the client with the vector definition.
+All events have a 'vector' attribute - which is the vector object the event refers to, so normally, you would call the event.vector.send_defVector() method to respond to the client with the vector definition.

 The client event objects are described below, you never need to create these objects - they are automatically created by the received data, however you should test the event matches an object, and act accordingly.